Bahasa-bahasa

 “This, then, is how you ought to regard us: as servants of Christ and as those entrusted with the mysteries God has revealed.”
 (1 Cor 4:1)

-I am delighted to welcome you to Emmaus Institute and in particular to our new online partnership with the Catechetical Institute of the Franciscan University of Steubenville.
+I am delighted to welcome you to the Lumen Christi Institute and to our online partnership with the Catechetical Institute of the Franciscan University of Steubenville.
 Whether you are a Catholic school teacher, parish catechist, or parish minister you will find the Catechetical Institute invaluable for basic certification and ongoing faith development.

 If you are a follower of the Lord searching to understand and grow your own Catholic faith, you will find the wonderful resources of the Catechetical Institute a great help and blessing as you grow into a servant of Christ.